wmamills/hvac-demo/readme.md

 tell you to install the non-free docker-desktop or docker-engine.
 If you are already running Linux then you can (and should IMHO) use the open source docker already packaged with your distro.

+(If you have need of the docker-desktop or very latest version of docker for other projects, that should work with this project just fine as well.)

 To install on Ubuntu do this: